ns_cache - Cache manipulation

 The following options are used for several commands below.

-Create a new Tcl cache identified by name with maximum size size.
-The size determines the number of entries that can be kept in the cache.
-The size of a single entry is the size of the key plus the size of the value and the internal overhead per cache entry (about 126 bytes on a 64-bit machine).
-Optionally, a -timeout, an -expires time and the maximum size of the cache entry value of a single entry (parameter -maxentry) can be specified.
+Optionally, a -timeout, an -expires time and -maxentry, the maximum size of a single cache entry value can be specified.
 The values for size and -maxentry can be specified in memory units (kB, MB, GB, KiB, MiB, GiB).

 The function returns 1 when the cache is newly created.
 When the cache exists already, the function return 0 and leaves the existing cache unmodified.

-Return the list of all caches for the current virtual server.
+Returns the list of all caches for the current virtual server.

-Return a list of all keys in the named cache.
+Returns a list of all keys in the named cache.
 If pattern is given then each key is matched against the globbing pattern, and only those which match are included in the list.
 When the option -exact is used, pattern is interpreted literally, either a key with a literally exact match or empty is returned.

 The script is also executed if a cached value exists but has expired.